jeremy-dai/hi-time/README.md

 2.  **Configure Environment**
     ```bash
     make dev
     # This creates a .env file.
-Open it and verify the settings.
+Open it and add your SUPABASE_URL and SUPABASE_KEY.
     ```

 3.  **Start Development Servers** ⭐